Bureau of Land Management Forestry Technician (Fire)(Assistant Engine Captain) in Lewistown, Montana

 How You Will Be Evaluated

 You will be evaluated for this job based on how well you meet the qualifications above.

 Upon receipt of your complete application package, a review of your application will be made to ensure you meet the basic qualification requirements.
 Your rating will be based on your responses to the Job Specific Questionnaire and the information stated in your resume.
-If you meet the qualification requirements, your application will be placed in one of three categories: Best Qualified, Well Qualified, or Qualified.
-Within these categories, applicants eligible for veteran's preference will receive selection priority over non-veterans.
+If qualified, your score may range from 70-100 points.
 In addition, interviews may be conducted for this position.
 The interviews may be conducted on a pass/fail basis or may be scored.
 The job specific questions relate to the following knowledge, skills, and abilities required to do the work of this position:

 Knowledge of strategies, tactics, and suppression methods used in containment and control of wildfires and wildland fires.

 Specific technical firefighting knowledge such as, but not limited to, fire engine and pump operations, hose lays, hand crew operations and/or engine operations.

 Knowledge of general range/forestry technician work in order to personally perform and lead others in the performance of a variety of work in such areas as hazard tree removal, recreation, wildlife and watershed, and in general maintenance and upkeep of facility, vehicle and equipment.